Lakshaypal/aims_2k28_localization/README.md

-# 📍 AIMS 2K28: Scene Localization in Dense Images
+# 📍 Scene Localization in Dense Images

-This project is a submission for the AIMS 2K28 Recruitment problem statement.
-It is a robust, interactive system that can identify, segment, and localize specific sub-scenes within a dense image based on a natural language query.
+This project is a robust, interactive system that can identify, segment, and localize specific sub-scenes within a dense image based on a natural language query.
 The final prototype exceeds the initial requirements by implementing a state-of-the-art GroundedSAM pipeline and several custom modules for advanced semantic refinement and quality control.

 **🎬 Drive Link: [Demo Vedio](https://drive.google.com/file/d/1hXu-7xfE6Awf8NKWoz-nhikCckRx--Yw/view?usp=share_link)**